SAP/spartacus-docs/contributing_to_docs/developer-guide.md

 - **Links:** To link to another page within the Spartacus documentation, use the `link` tag, as follows:

-    {% raw %}
     ```liquid
     [link text]({{ site.baseurl }}{% link path/from/root/to/filename.md %})
     ```
-    {% endraw %}

-    The `raw` and `endraw` tags are explained a bit later in this guide, but are not intended as part of this example, and can be ignored.

     The following is an example:

     ```liquid